Eyadfezex/my-notes/browser/Internet.md

 # Internet

-**How Does the Internet Work?**
+## How Does the Internet Work?

-1. **Data Storage**: Data is stored in servers located in different places around the world.
+1. **Data Storage**:

+   - Data is stored on servers distributed globally, which act as storage centers for the internet's information.

-2. **Data Transfer**: Data is transferred around the world through a complicated network of optical fiber cables.
+2. **Data Transfer**:

+   - Data travels across the world through a complex network of optical fiber cables, enabling rapid and large-scale data movement.

-3. **Accessing Data**: Users can access data from fiber cables by connecting to Wi-Fi or using cellular data.
+3. **Accessing Data**:

+   - Users access this data by connecting their devices to the internet via Wi-Fi, Ethernet, or cellular data networks.

-4. **IP Address**: An IP address is a unique identity code for every device connected to the internet.
+4. **IP Address**:
+   - Every device connected to the internet is assigned a unique identity code known as an IP address, which helps in identifying and locating the device in the network.

-**How Can We Search on Websites?**
+## How Can We Search on Websites?

-1. **IP Address and Domain Name**: Websites are stored on servers with IP addresses, but domain names are used to access them for user convenience.
+1. **IP Address and Domain Name**:

+   - While websites reside on servers with specific IP addresses, domain names provide an easy-to-remember way to access these sites.

-2. **DNS Server**: The Domain Name System (DNS) server translates domain names into IP addresses when users enter them in their browsers.
+2. **DNS Server**:

+   - The Domain Name System (DNS) server translates human-friendly domain names into corresponding IP addresses when users type them into their browsers.

-3. **Data Center**: Requests are sent to the data center where the website is hosted, after obtaining the IP address.
+3. **Data Center**:

+   - Once the IP address is obtained, the request is routed to the data center where the website is hosted.

-4. **Data Transmission**: Data is transmitted through fiber cables from the data center to the user's device.
+4. **Data Transmission**:

+   - The requested data is then transmitted from the data center to the user’s device through fiber cables.

-5. **Access Methods**: Data can be received through Ethernet cables, Wi-Fi, or cellular data, with cellular connections established via cell towers.
+5. **Access Methods**:

+   - Users receive the data via various means, including Ethernet cables, Wi-Fi, or cellular data, with mobile connections facilitated by cell towers.

+6. **ICANN**:

-6. **ICANN**: The Internet Corporation for Assigned Names and Numbers (ICANN) manages domain names and IP address assignments.
+   - The Internet Corporation for Assigned Names and Numbers (ICANN) is responsible for managing the assignment of domain names and IP addresses globally.

-7. **Data Transmission Format**: Data between devices is transmitted in binary code (0s and 1s).
+7. **Data Transmission Format**:

+   - Data between devices is transferred in binary form (0s and 1s), which computers can process and interpret.

-8. **HTTP Protocol**: The Hypertext Transfer Protocol (HTTP) facilitates the request and response cycle for transferring data between web servers and clients.
+8. **HTTP Protocol**:
+   - The Hypertext Transfer Protocol (HTTP) governs the request-response cycle, enabling data transfer between web servers and clients.

-These notes provide an overview of how the internet functions and how users can search and access websites.